Paying a Deposit When Buying a House in Queensland

 Q: Should I seek legal advice before paying the deposit?

-A: If in doubt, it is important to seek legal advice in relation to the particular situation.
+A: Yes.
+If in doubt, it is important to seek legal advice in relation to the particular situation.

 Q: Do you have to pay a deposit to buy a commercial property?